-- > The Product should not be located where it will be exposed to moisture or excessive heat. - Place the Router in a location where it can be connected to the various devices as well as to a power source. - Make sure the cables and power cord are placed safely out of the way so they do not create a tripping hazard. - > The Router can be placed on a shelf or desktop.
+- > The Product should not be located where it will be exposed to moisture or excessive heat. - Place the modem router in a location where it can be connected to the various devices as well as to a power source. - Make sure the cables and power cord are placed safely out of the way so they do not create a tripping hazard. - The modem router can be placed on a shelf or desktop.